 One book tends to lead to another and the following year the group produced 'What's Happened to Quarry Bank?' a well illustrated A4 sized book with colour printed cover, etc, and a great deal more text than is found in the Sutton series books.

 Nevertheless the MPLHG returned to Sutton Publishing for its fourth book: 'Quarry Bank: Past and Present' which appeared in 2003.
 Although the pace of book production has closed down, the group continued to flourish and has generally always found something new to consider when looking at the life and times of Quarry Bank.
-Management of the book has changed over the years and after years of working under the umbrella of the Workers Educational Association the group has now become 'independent' but is still part of the life of Mount Pleasant School where its weekly Friday afternoon meetings are still held during term-time.
+Management of the book has changed over the years and after years of working under the umbrella of the Workers Educational Association the group has now become 'independent.'

 New faces are always welcome at the MPLHG whether they appear just once or become regular attenders.
 The only entry qualification needed is an interest in the Mount Pleasant area or Quarry Bank - past, present or future!